Free Ad-Supported Streaming TV (FAST)

 Optimize FAST Licensing Revenue with Revedia

 SymphonyAI Media helps content owners and FAST platform providers harness their data to better monetize television and video content assets in the competitive OTT streaming marketplace.

 Our Revedia platform offers data intelligence and AI-driven capabilities for media and entertainment companies.
-Features like revenue management, forecasting, and auditing, helping content licensors and FAST platform providers leverage their data to effectively manage licensing agreements, accurately valuate content, and maximize the revenue potential of their content libraries.
+Features like revenue management, forecasting, and auditing help content licensors and FAST platform providers leverage their data to accurately valuate content and maximize the revenue potential of their content libraries.